cainam/home-cluster-deployment/ansible/README.md

 - import script: update Chart.yaml to contain the version of the software
 - migrate prometheus-server volume to longhorn
 - postgresql major version update: include docker build in playbook, parameterize versions and other vars set

+- start keepalived after glusterd is up
+- haproxy: why doesn't it start at boot? shouldn't it be started via keepalived?
+- infopage: click on href to delete image results in new-tab, but no tab should be opened